bakoushin/proof-of-humanity/README.md

 0x4f3edf983ac636a65a842ce7c78d9aa706d3b113bce9c46f30d7d21715b23b1d
 ```

-This is the first address avalable when `ganache-cli` is started in deterministic mode.
-This address is the default owner of core contract.
+This is the first address available when `ganache-cli` is started in deterministic mode.
+This address is the default owner of the core contract.
 It should be used to add the delegate.

 ## Author